freemansoft/vnet-p2s-vpn-bastion-azure/README.md

     * You selected an account `az account set --subscription <subscription-id>`
     * You verified the current account `az account show`

 Mac / BASH
 * You are runnign bash 4 or later.
 Apple only ships version bash 3.x.
 Install the latest bash with `homebrew bash install`

 ## Future / TODO
 1. Linux VM drive storage should be private link only
+1. Put Linux vm drive in storage resource groups
 1. Log Analytics should have private storage scope
-1. Put Linux vm drive in storage resource groups
+1. Add VNET attached cloud shell using cloud shell ACI subnet.
+No obvious way to do that bound to a VNET with IaC
 1. Script the download the VPN package from the p2s blade in the VNG
-1. **Bug** The Azure CLI refuses to pars _subnet name_ `subnetDnsAciName`.
+1. **Bug** The Azure CLI refuses to pars _subnet name_ `subnetHubDnsAciName`.
 It is hard coded as a default value in the template until it is fixed

 ## Scripts